 In this post I’d like to provide a brief summary about what it takes to try OpenCV from a Java application on Ubuntu.
 OpenCV is a great open source computer vision library, written in C++.
-It has great quickstart guides (go ahead and read them, if you haven’t already), but anyway, I’d like to share some of the gotchas I’ve encountered along the way.
+It has great tutorials (go ahead and read them, if you haven’t already), but anyway, I’d like to share some of the gotchas I’ve encountered along the way.

 1. Get the source

 The source code is in a public Git repository hosted on Github.
 Clone it and switch to the 2.4 branch.

 First, create a directory for the build in the cloned directory.